jesusgabri3l/weather-app/README.md

 ## Conventions

-- [Vue Style Guide](https://vuejs.org/style-guide/) - I know i am working on React, but i am a huge fan of Vue.js, therefore i am using their style guid convetion, i think some of then would apply to frontend development generally speaking.
+- [Vue Style Guide](https://vuejs.org/style-guide/) - I know i am working on React, but i am a huge fan of Vue.js, therefore i am using their style guide convetion, i think some of then would apply to frontend development generally speaking.
 - I am using `function componentName()` for UI components, and `const hookName = () => {}` for logical components, like hooks.

 ## Installation